ParmisMorshedi/Optiwash-Api/README.md

 ## ✨ Features

+- API endpoints for managing organizations, cars, and wash records
+- Secure user registration and login with ASP.NET Core Identity
 - Manage multiple organizations and their vehicle fleets
+- Add, update, and delete cars linked to organizations
 - Track wash records (interior/exterior) per vehicle
-- Mark wash completion status
+- Mark wash records as completed, failed, or pending
-- Monthly view of pending/completed washes
+- Monthly summary of completed and not completed washes per organization
-- View history and register missed or failed washes
 - Clean architecture: Controller → Service → Repository
-- Full Swagger UI for API testing
+- Full Swagger UI for API testing and documentation
-- xUnit + Moq unit testing
+- Unit testing with xUnit and Moq

 ---